-There was once a boy, around sixteen years of age.
-After a prolonged illness, he was informed by his family doctor that he likely had only six weeks to live.
-Understandably troubled by the news of his impending death, the boy went for a walk around the town where he lived.
-As he walked by a coffee shop, he saw a sign announcing a weeklong series of meetings presented by two Adventist evangelists.
-The headline for first night’s presentation promised to explain “where the dead go after they die.”
-In light of his recent diagnosis, the boy thought this was something he should attend.
-Since his family already had a familiarity with things of faith, the boy asked his father for permission to attend the first night’s meeting.
-His father, a dedicated Methodist preacher, reluctantly gave permission for the boy to attend, figuring that he was going to die soon anyway.
+There was once a boy around sixteen years of age, we’ll call him Halbert.
+After a prolonged illness, Halbert’s doctor informed him that he likely had only six weeks to live.
+Understandably troubled by the news of his impending death, he went for a walk in the town where he lived.
+As he walked by a coffee shop, Halbert saw a sign announcing a weeklong series of meetings presented by two Adventist evangelists.
+The headline for the first night’s presentation promised to explain “where the dead go after they die.”
+In light of his recent diagnosis, he thought this was something he should attend.
+Halbert’s family was well-acquainted with topics of faith.
+His father, a dedicated Methodist preacher, reluctantly permitted the boy to attend the nightly meetings, figuring he would die soon anyway.

-Night after night, the boy sat through the evangelistic meetings, absorbing each evening’s topic, and ultimately responding to a call to accept the Sabbath.
-Though his grandfather and father, both preachers, tried to talk him out of it, the boy knew that what he had heard was Truth.
-Remarkably, when his father saw that it was no use to convince the boy otherwise, he offered to help the boy try to keep the Sabbath.
+Night after night, Halbert sat through the evangelistic meetings, absorbing each topic—ultimately responding to a call to accept the Sabbath.
+Though his grandfather and father—both preachers—tried to talk him out of it, he knew that what he had heard was Truth.
+Remarkably, when Halbert’s father realized that there was little hope of convincing him otherwise, he offered to help his son keep the Sabbath.

-The response to these evangelistic meetings was tepid at best.
-The boy’s response to the Sabbath was the lone response of the week, and the story goes that the meetings were ultimately considered a failure by the sponsoring conference.
-The expensive tent meetings had produced just one response.
+Publicly, the response to these evangelistic meetings was tepid at best.
+Halbert’s public acceptance of the Sabbath was the lone response of the week, and the meetings were ultimately considered a failure by the sponsoring conference.

-I believe that Jesus is coming soon.
-I also read that we have the privilege of partner with God in bringing the Gospel message to the world as mentioned in the Great Commission of Matthew 28.
-It’s my hope and prayer that God will continue to use our church and its members to spread the good news of the Gospel into our community and beyond.
-After all, every need met, every Bible study, every baptism, and every conversion story has to start somewhere by a person who’s taken action.
-Will you be the one?
+Do we believe that Jesus is coming soon?
+Do we realize the great privilege we possess—of partnering with God to bring His life-changing Gospel message to the world?
+I hope and pray that God will continue to use this church and its members to spread this good news into our community and (far) beyond.
+After all, every need, every Bible study, every baptism, and every testimony has to start somewhere.
+Will the next “one” be introduced to Jesus by you?